 If you enjoy a down-home meal and supporting your local businesses, Connecticut’s marvelous mom and pop restaurants have just what you’re looking for.
 The mom and pop eateries of the Nutmeg State are family-owned spots serving up meals that taste like they came right out of Grandma’s kitchen.
 Utilizing historic family recipes and offering a cozy atmosphere, here are the best mom and pop restaurants in the state.

-Opened by two sisters in 2000, and currently owned by a different set of sisters, Caffe NV is a family-run and family-friendly affair that serves delicious Greek and Mediterranean food.
+Opened by two sisters in 2000, and currently owned by a different set of sisters, NV Bakery & Market is a family-run and family-friendly affair that serves delicious Greek and Mediterranean food.
 This popular restaurant has won numerous accolades since it first opened due to their fresh cuisine that is reminiscent of eating a home-cooked, but nicer, meal.
 On the menu, you’ll find eggplant parm, chicken souvlaki, moussaka, and more.
 Don’t forget to save room for their desserts, which are a selection of amazing Greek pastries.

 Owned by John and Lisa Harris, the White Horse is a comfortable British-inspired pub with certainly more than simple pub food.
 The exquisite meals are more high-end than pub, and feature light options like a goat cheese and strawberry salad, as well as more filling options such as juicy burgers, bangers and mash, and chestnut beer braised short ribs.
 Everything on the menu is lovely and the atmosphere will transport you directly to the United Kingdom.